Uberspace/lab/source/guide_mailman-3.rst

 `Mailman`_ is free software for managing electronic mail discussion and e-newsletter lists.
 Mailman is integrated with the web, making it easy for users to manage their accounts and for list owners to administer their lists.
 Mailman supports built-in archiving, automatic bounce processing, content filtering, digest delivery, spam filters, and more.

+.. error:: This guide seems to be **broken** for the current versions of Mailman 3, we would be happy if you want to work on a solution and create a PullRequest.
+See also the related issue: https://github.com/Uberspace/lab/issues/704

 `Mailman 3`_ is a complete re-write of previous versions, consisting of a suite of programs that work together:

   * **Mailman Core**; the core delivery engine.
 This is where you are right now.